-On top of designing your booth, creating marketing collateral, and booking travel arrangements, handling the transportation and delivery of trade show equipment can feel overwhelming.
+On top of designing your booth, creating marketing collateral, and booking travel arrangements, handling trade show shipping can feel overwhelming.

 Getting your booth materials to your show safely, on time, and for a good price requires some legwork and diligent planning.
 Staying organized and being aware of trade show intricacies can help.

 Proper labeling and paperwork are essential for all trade show freight.
 Without proper paperwork, you run the risk of misplaced materials.

 Be sure to include the following on all paperwork.
 Place this information on all sides of your pallet or crate/case.
 Since freight will be stored with numerous other trade show shipments, clarification matters.